-The relationship between processing time and the size of jurisdictions-both in terms of population and caseload-generally suggests that processing delays were more problematic in larger jurisdictions.
-However, it is possible that the differences shown in Table 5.3 were due to random variations or the influence of a few jurisdictions with unusual disposition times.
-One way to examine this possibility was to portray the association between population size and case processing time for every jurisdiction in the study.

-The relationship between jurisdiction size and case processing time was examined by plotting the median case processing time for formally handled cases in each jurisdiction against the total population of that jurisdiction (figure 5.4).
-The correlation between jurisdiction size and median disposition time was apparent, but relatively weak.
-There was considerable variation in median processing time regardless of population, and some of the longest case processing times were seen in relatively small jurisdictions.
+The relationship between processing time and caseload-both in volume and per capita rate may suggest that juvenile court delay is more problematic in larger jurisdictions.
+However, the size and direction of the differences in disposition times varied.
+It is possible that the differences shown in Table 5.3 were due to random variations or the influence of a few jurisdictions with unusual disposition times.
+The association between case rate and case processing time was clarified by plotting the median case processing time for each jurisdiction against its formal delinquency case rate (figure 5.4).
+The correlation between caseload size and disposition time appeared to be relatively weak.
+There was considerable variation in median processing time regardless of case rate, and some of the longest median processing times were in jurisdictions with relatively low case rates.

-Clearly, a jurisdiction's median case processing time for delinquency cases is more than simply a reflection of its size or the relative burden of its caseload.
+Clearly, a jurisdiction's median case processing time for delinquency cases is more than simply a reflection of the size or relative burden of its caseload.
 Many factors affect case processing time.
-Other factors that have been identified by research on criminal court case processing include the severity of the court's caseload, the proportion of all cases that result in formal charges and conviction, and the characteristics of the jurisdiction itself-size and demographic composition, legal structure, etc. (see Chapter 2).
+Other factors that have been identified by research on criminal court case processing include the severity of the court's caseload, the proportion of all cases that result in formal charges and conviction, and the characteristics of the jurisdiction itself-size and demographic composition, legal structure, etc. (see Chapter 2 of this report).
+This analysis next measured the extent to which juvenile courts in the sample counties were operating under court rules or legislation that mandated certain time frames for the disposition of delinquency cases.